simonakom/movie-actor-api-postgreeDB/README.md

 # Movies and Actors Management API with PostgreSQL

 ## Welcome!

  This project is a Node.js and Express REST API designed to manage actors and movies.
-It follows a CRUD architecture and instead of storing data in memory, this project uses PostgreSQL, a relational database, for persistent data storage.
-Also, there are automated and rerunable postman tests to test the functionality of application.
+It uses PostgreSQL for persistent data storage instead of in-memory storage.
+This guide will walk you through setting up the project, configuring PostgreSQL, and running tests using Postman and Newman.

 ## Task

 - Use already developed application - <a href="https://github.com/simonakom/movie-actor-api"> API for managing movies and actors</a> with local data storage, and replace in memory storage to use PostgreSQL local database.
-- Test with Postman.
+- Test with Postman + Newman

 ## Prerequisites